projectara/greybus-spec/source/control.rst

 to account for its range of CPort ids (normally this is 0).
 Finally, the response contains additional data to identify the interface, beginning with a two-byte size field.
-The identity data is padded if necessary [#cg]_to ensure the response payload size is a multiple of 4 bytes.
+The identity data is padded if necessary to ensure the response payload size is a multiple of 4 bytes.

+..
+Padding, is this actually important?
+I don't really think so.
+Already the header is making the alignment unpredictable.
+   - Alex

 .. list-table::
    :header-rows: 1